jefftune/General/Tango_Card_Service_API.md

 <a name="sdk_support_resolve"></a>
 ## Resolving Issues using Fiddler 2 ##

-The best way to resolve any issues that pertain to using our Tango Card Service API is by using this freely available tool <a href="http://www.fiddler2.com/fiddler2/" target="_blank">`Fiddler 2 - Web Debugging Proxy`</a>, and provide us with the raw request and response bodies using its `Inspectors` tab feature.
+The best way to resolve any issues that pertain to using our Tango Card Service API is by using this freely available tool <a href="http://www.fiddler2.com/fiddler2/" target="_blank">`Fiddler 2 - Web Debugging Proxy`</a>, and providing us with the raw request and response bodies using its `Inspectors` tab feature.

-Using `Fiddler 2` will provide the most complete detail and the fast response from Tango Card by understanding if there is an issue on how a request was presented to our service, or if it is an issue with our service on how we replied with your request.
+Using `Fiddler 2` will provide us with the most complete detail and the fastest response from Tango Card by understanding if there is an issue on how a request was presented to our service, or if it is an issue with our service on how we replied to your request.

 ### Fiddler 2 Example - Raw Request from Client - Get Available Balance ###